 When all your accounts and due dates are in one place, staying on top of them is simpler, especially if you have multiple accounts, loans, or mortgages.

-Also, if you believe your accounts or passwords are compromised, it is easier to track down the activity if they are within the same bank than spread out across multiple banks.
+If you believe your accounts or passwords are compromised, it is easier to track down the activity if they are within the same bank.

 Many people will have different accounts with multiple banks since they believe the FDIC (Federal Deposit Insurance Corporation) will only cover one account per bank.
 However, this is not the case.